thriveweb/passion-family-dental/content/services/cosmetic-dentistry.md

       the look and colour of your natural teeth.
     title: Crowns and bridges
   - content: >-
-      If you have crowded teeth Straightening your teeth is often the best way to improve your smile.
+      If you have crowded teeth, straightening your teeth is often the best way to improve your smile.
 If you are interested in teeth straightening we will refer you to a specialist for orthodontic treatment.
     title: Orthodontic treatment